artkonekt/extended-logger/docs/README.md

 `OK` level.

 The scope of `OK` is to be able to send semantic "positive" logs to tools like Datadog in order to watch the successful execution of jobs.
-This can be useful for setting up log based hearbeat monitoring.
+This can be useful for setting up log based heartbeat monitoring.

 ## Features